gposingway/gposingway/md/gposingway_installation.md

-# A Visual Guide: Gposingway 5.8.0 R1 Installation (Windows 10)
+Gposingway 5.8.0 R1 Installation (Windows 10)

 * Right-click the downloaded package and select `Extract All...` in the context menu: